-The employee, a California resident on the date of the grant of the RSUs, terminated his California residency on , .
+The Taxpayer terminated his California residency on .
 He continued his employment with and periodically travelled to California for business purposes.

-The IPO occurred on , and, pursuant to the vesting provisions of the RSU plan, the Initial Vest Event occurred on , .
+The IPO occurred on and, pursuant to the vesting provisions of the RSU plan, the Initial Vest Event for the RSUs occurred six months later on .
+As it was entitled to do for the second group of RSUs, granted in , chose an earlier Initial Vest Event date of